TrudAX/denistrunin-blog/src/draft/integration-outboundweb/index.md

 }
 ```

+#### 3. Core Export Method: exportWebMessage

+This method implements the actual export call to the web service.
+It handles:
+- Preparing the data for export
-**exportWebMessage**: used actually to implement the export call.
-As we used a custom service, we also need to define a load class [DEVIntegTutorialExportPurchLoad](https://github.com/TrudAX/XppTools/blob/master/DEVTutorial/DEVExternalIntegrationSamples/AxClass/DEVIntegTutorialExportPurchLoad.xml) that implements communication with the service using a **HttpClient** call(In case we integrate using Azure file share or Azure service bus, the External integration framework already has base classes for this).
-This method is also responsible for processing results, in our case, getting the number from an external Order and linking it to our order.
+- Making the API call using an HttpClient.
+As we used a custom service, we also need to define a new load class [DEVIntegTutorialExportPurchLoad](https://github.com/TrudAX/XppTools/blob/master/DEVTutorial/DEVExternalIntegrationSamples/AxClass/DEVIntegTutorialExportPurchLoad.xml) that implements communication with the service, but In case we integrate using Azure file share or Azure service bus, the External integration framework already has base load classes for this
+- Processing the response, in our case, getting the number from an external Web Order and linking it to our PO.

 ```csharp
 public void exportWebMessage(DEVIntegExportDocumentLog    _exportDocumentLog, DEVIntegMessagesLoadBaseType     _loadFileStorageCache)